-Our Team Treats Orthodontic Emergencies and Provides Relief for Patients
+Our Team Treats Orthodontic Emergencies in Bethel Park and Provides Relief for Patients

 An orthodontic emergency can happen in the blink of an eye, leaving adults and children alike struggling with sudden oral pain and worry.
 Thankfully, Cartwright Orthodontics is here to help.
 Dr. Gary Cartwright always makes time for urgent cases as soon as he possibly can, and our friendly staff members can also provide assistance over the phone if you’re unable to reach our office right away.
 We have two locations in McMurray, PA and Bethel Park, PA – please contact the one closest to you when experiencing an orthodontic emergency.

 While orthodontic emergencies should never be considered 100% avoidable, there are ways for patients to be more conscious and minimize their overall risk of experiencing an emergency situation.
 Please follow the guidelines below:

 - Do your best to avoid foods that are overly chewy, sticky, hard, or brittle in nature.
 These items can damage your brackets and warp the wires.

 - Some discomfort is normal after braces have been placed or adjusted, but if you’re still experiencing significant pain after three to five days, contact Cartwright Orthodontics right away.

 - Make sure to protect your braces from harm during athletic events by wearing a mouthguard.

 - Brush and floss thoroughly!
 It’s easier than ever for small particles of food to get trapped between teeth and cause decay when you’re wearing braces.